-These days, it would seem that making healthy choices is easier than it ever has been before.
+These days, it would seem that making healthy choices and finding weeknight dinner ideas for weight loss is easier than it ever has been before.
 We have the internet, full of millions of different recipes, right at our fingertips.
 On top of that, the internet is full of websites where you can purchase healthy cookbooks and have them delivered right to your door, sometimes in a matter of hours.

 What I have found, though, with these healthy recipes is that they are always so complicated I give up before I can even finish reading them.
 The picture always looks fantastic and the description can usually make my mouth water.

 But, let’s face it: I work full time and since Hubs has a long commute on top of his work day, I am typically the one who takes on the bulk of the household chores during the week.
 After a long day at work, the last thing I want to do is spend three hours cooking some complicated recipe.